Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model description

-Here, the iterative scheme is derived using the \textit{top-down} approach, i.e. by direct integration of the discrete Boltzmann equation (DBE).
-For a set of densities $\h_i(\bs x, t)$, and velocity vectors $\mathbf{e_i}$, the DBE is known as (\cite[Chapter~8.3]{Kruger2017}), \begin{linenomath} \end{linenomath} where $\h^\eq$ is the equilibrium distribution, $q$ is the source term, $\phi=\sum_i\h_i$ is the scalar field, and $\bs u$ is the advection velocity.
+Here, the iterative scheme is derived using the \textit{top-down} approach, i.e. by direct integration of the \ac{DBE}.
+For a set of densities $\h_i(\bs x, t)$, and velocity vectors $\mathbf{e_i}$, the \ac{DBE} is known as (\cite[Chapter~3.4 and~8.3]{Kruger2017}), \begin{linenomath} \end{linenomath} where $\h^\eq$ is the equilibrium distribution, $q$ is the source term, $\phi=\sum_i\h_i$ is the scalar field, and $\bs u$ is the advection velocity.
 It is important to reiterate here that the source term depends on the investigated scalar field.
-To the best of the authors' knowledge, such a form has not been discussed in the literature.
-With an appropriate choice of equilibrium distribution~\cite{SauroSucci2019}, this equation can be shown to represent the advection-diffusion-reaction equation with, $\phi=\sum_i\h_i$, and $Q=\sum q_i$.
-The equations for the equilibrium distribution are presented in section~\ref{sec:moments_of_DF}.
+With an appropriate choice of equilibrium distribution~\cite{Kruger2017}, this equation can be shown to represent the advection-diffusion-reaction equation with, $\phi=\sum_i\h_i$, and $Q=\sum q_i$.
+The equations for the equilibrium distribution are presented in~\cref{sec:moments_of_DF}.
 An important property of the equilibrium that will be used, is, \begin{linenomath} \end{linenomath}

-Contrary to classical numerical methods, such as finite-volume or finite-element method, the space and time integration is not treated independently in the construction of a LBM scheme.
-For a fixed $i$, $x$ and $t$, the characteristic of DBE is given by $\bs x(s) = \bs x + s\,\bs e_i$, and $t(s) = t + s$.
-Integrating over $s$ from 0 to 1 we get, \begin{linenomath} \end{linenomath} Two integrals, $I_{1}$ and $I_{2}$, can be identified when applying the integration process to the DBE.
-To denote the future variables in this work, the hat superscript is used, namely, $\hat{\bs x} =\bs x + e_i$, $\hat{t} = t+1$, $\hat\phi=\phi(\hat x,\hat t)$ and $\hat{\bs u} = \bs u (\hat x, \hat t)$.
+Contrary to classical numerical methods, such as finite-volume or finite-element method, the space and time integration \underline{can not} be treated independently in the construction of a conventional \ac{LBM} scheme.
+For a fixed $i$, $x$ and $t$, the characteristic of \ac{DBE} is given by $\bs x(s) = \bs x + s\,\bs e_i$, and $t(s) = t + s$.
+Integrating over $s$ from 0 to 1 we get, \begin{linenomath} \end{linenomath} Two integrals, $I_{1}$ and $I_{2}$, can be identified in the integration process of the \ac{DBE}.
+To denote the variables from the next time step, the hat superscript is used in this work.
+Namely, $\hat{\bs x} =\bs x + \bs e_i$, $\hat{t} = t+1$, $\hat\phi=\phi(\hat x,\hat t)$ and $\hat{\bs u} = \bs u (\hat x, \hat t)$.
 The first integral can be evaluated directly, as it is a material derivative of $h_i$, \begin{linenomath} \end{linenomath} The second integral can be approximated by the trapezoidal rule, \begin{linenomath} \end{linenomath}